Fernando Vargas: Professional career

 In his professional debut on March 25, 1997, Vargas crushed Jorge Morales in just 56 seconds.
 He quickly beat his next five opponents, spending only eight rounds in his first six bouts.
 By the time of his first world championship he won all his 14 bouts by knockout.
-He won his first world title in 1998, knocking out Yori Boy Campas in seven rounds for the IBF light middleweight championship.
-Vargas successfully defended the title throughout 1999, with victories over Howard Clarke (TKO 4), Raúl Márquez (TKO 11), Winky Wright (MD 12), and Ike Quartey (UD 12).
+He stopped journeyman fighter Darren Maciunski on August 22, 1998 in a match that was televised by HBO.
+He won his first world title on December 22, 1998, forcing Yori Boy Campas to quit on his stool in seven rounds thus winning the IBF light middleweight world championship.
+Vargas successfully defended the title five times over 24 months, with victories over Howard Clarke (TKO 4), Raúl Márquez (TKO 11), Winky Wright (MD 12), Ross Thompson (TKO 4) and Ike Quartey (UD 12).

 Trinidad vs. Vargas

-Vargas lost the title to Félix Trinidad in 2000.
+Vargas lost the title to Félix Trinidad in December 2000.
 Vargas was knocked down twice in the first round, he was able to fight his way back by knocking down Trinidad in the fourth round until finally being knocked out in the 12th and final round.

 Legal troubles

 In 2001 Vargas was sentenced to 90 days in House Arrest stemming from a 1999 assault charge.
 Vargas and four friends were originally charged with assault with a deadly weapon and conspiracy to commit a crime stemming from a July 25, 1999, altercation at a Summerland, California home.
 The defendants were accused of assaulting Doug Rossi, 23, who had broken up a fight between Vargas and a female friend's ex-boyfriend.